isthisafrog/Frogmon/Keromon Rules.md

-# Frogmon
+# Keromon
-Frogmon - Extreme Kaizo Ironmon
+Keromon - Extreme Kaizo Ironmon

 What is the goal?
 A tougher Kaizo-like experience that offers a blend of traditional Kaizo and Survival rulesets, as well as introducing new rules.
 More difficult than Kaizo, but with a fresh spin.

 Based off the official ironmon ruleset: https://gist.github.com/valiant-code/adb18d248fa0fae7da6b639e2ee8f9c1

-## Frogmon Ruleset
+## Keromon Ruleset

 | Rule | Details | Notes |
 |---|----------------------------------|---|